plone/documentation/develop/plone/sessions/cookies.rst

 ============

 Cookies in Plone are read from the request and set on the response.
-There is an API for cookie handling.
+There are methods on request and response for cookie handling.
 Reading the raw cookie direct from the request header is still possible, but not needed.
-Same is valid for setting cookies on the response.
+Same is valid for setting or expiring cookies on the response.

 Reading cookies